MoffKalast/vizanti/ReadMe.md

 Aside from the required ones, custom widgets can be added to the navbar to customize functionality for a given robot and test setup.

-<span style="color:yellow">Note: Some icons open setup modals instantly, while others use a single press to trigger actions and use a long press to open the modal.</span>
+**Note: Some icons open setup modals instantly, while others use a single press to trigger actions and use a long press to open the modal.**

 ### <img src="wiki_assets/settings.png" alt="" title="Grid" width="30" height="30"/> Global Settings